Lupus and the Importance of Sleep

 - In Conclusion

-In a 2013 meta-study, Italian researchers found that up to 80% of individuals with SLE in various studies reported sleep disturbances and poor sleep quality.
+Italian researchers have found that up to 80% of individuals with SLE in various studies reported sleep disturbances and poor sleep quality.
 51% of those individuals reported experiencing daytime sleepiness, 20% – 56% suffered from sleep apnea, and 23% – 50% experienced periodic limb movement (e.g. restless leg syndrome).
 “In summary, sleep disorders occur in more than half of patients with SLE, with a higher prevalence than in the general population.”
 In other words, if you have difficulty getting enough healthy sleep, you’re not alone.

-In this article, we will look at why experiencing a restful sleep may seem impossible and what you can do to try to turn the dream of healthy sleep into a reality.
+In this article, we will look at why experiencing a restful sleep may seem impossible, and what you can do to try to turn the dream of healthy sleep into a reality.
 Gaining a better understanding of what may be standing in your way of “hitting the hay” will help you effectively talk with your healthcare practitioner about what you can do to map out a plan to safely and effectively deliver you to the “land of nod.”
 Okay, I think I’m done with the metaphors!

 Why is sleep so important?